DIY wood carving duplicator

 A grinder has to be durable and compatible.
 Assess the applications certain tool grinders are good at and take the one that suits your interests.
 A tool grinder should finish your project by recognizing the demands of your current and subsequent projects.

 A grinder that focuses on your workpiece serves your needs.
-The Bosch grinder is lightweight and powerful, and that makes it ideal for hardwoods.
+The Bosch grinder is lightweight and powerful, making it ideal for hardwoods.

 Which type of drill bits to use